Deep Active Learning with Noise Stability: Experimental Results

 \subsection{Image Classification}

-\textbf{Setting.} We adopt three benchmark classification datasets for evaluations, including MNIST~\cite{lecun1998gradient}, Cifar10 \cite{krizhevsky2009learning} and SVHN \cite{svhn}.
+\textbf{Setting.} We use three classification datasets for evaluations, including MNIST~\cite{lecun1998gradient}, Cifar10 \cite{krizhevsky2009learning} and SVHN \cite{svhn}.
 MNIST consists of 60000 training samples and we only use a small portion since it is an easy task.
 The experiments on MNIST are repeated 10 times and we report the averaged results.
 The Cifar10 dataset includes 50000 training and 10000 testing samples, uniformly distributed across 10 classes.
 SVHN includes 73257 training and 26032 testing samples, and we do not use the additional training data in SVHN, following the common practice.
 SVHN is a typical imbalanced dataset.

 We use different architectures for these three tasks, including a small CNN for MNIST, VGG19~\cite{simonyan2014very} for Cifar10 and ResNet-18 \cite{he2016deep} for SVHN.
-The network and training details are described in Appendix \ref{sec:exp_img_setting}.
-Further, in Appendix \ref{sec:exp_img_more}, we present additional results on Cifar10, Cifar100 and Caltech101 with ResNet-18 \cite{he2016deep}.
+The network and training details are described in Appendix A.4.1.
+Further, in Appendix A.4.2, we present additional results on Cifar10, Cifar100 and Caltech101 with ResNet-18 \cite{he2016deep}.

 \textbf{Observations.} We compare our method with the state-of-the-art baselines and illustrate the results in Figure \ref{fig:classification}.
-The baseline methods include Random selection, Entropy, BALD~\cite{houlsby2011bayesian,gal2017deep}, QBC \cite{kuo2018cost}, CoreSet \cite{sener2018active}, VAAL \cite{sinha2019variational}, LL4AL \cite{yoo2019learning}, BADGE \cite{ash2019deep} and CoreGCN\footnote{The released code reported an error when running on SVHN, so we evaluate SRAAL~\cite{zhang2020state} instead.} \cite{Caramalau_2021_CVPR}.
-For the baseline algorithms, we use the hyper-parameters suggested in the original papers.
+The baseline methods include Random selection, Entropy, Least Margin, BALD~\cite{houlsby2011bayesian,gal2017deep}, QBC \cite{kuo2018cost}, CoreSet \cite{sener2018active}, VAAL \cite{sinha2019variational}, LL4AL \cite{yoo2019learning}, BADGE \cite{ash2019deep}, CoreGCN ~\cite{Caramalau_2021_CVPR} and ALFA-Mix \cite{parvaneh2022active}.
 For our method, we use the following hyper-parameters in all the experiments: $K=30$ and $\zeta = 10^{-3}$, to ensure the constraint on noise magnitude.
+The number of Monte-Carlo sampling for BALD is 50.
+Other hyper-parameters for baseline methods are set as suggested in the original papers.